 Have You Ever Hiked on a Glacier Before?

 If it’s something you haven’t done before, but you want to do it, then I think you’d be really happy with the helihike experience.
 For us, we’d already hiked a glacier in Iceland and in Svalbard (but that one was covered in snow and didn’t feel like a glacier).
-Given our experience hiking the glacier in Iceland in particular, I was worried helihiking Franz Josef would be redundant.
-It was an amazing experience in Iceland, but if it’s something I’ve already done before, do I really want to spend so much money to do it again?
+Given our experience hiking the glacier in Iceland in particular, I was worried that helihiking Franz Josef would be redundant.
+It was an amazing experience in Iceland, but if it’s something I’ve already done before, do I want to spend so much money to do it again?

 For me, then, it was important to know whether this experience would be unique enough from what I’d done previously.
 I polled friends who had done the helihike and shared pictures from our Iceland glacier hike.
-I asked them if hiking Franz Josef looked very different from Iceland.
+I asked them if hiking on Franz Josef Glacier looked very different from Iceland.
 Most people said they weren’t sure but that they looked similar.
 I couldn’t find anyone who had done both.